 Amazon rigorously apply their leadership principles at interview to ensure that new hires are ‘raising the bar’ of internal capabilities, and aim for every new hire to be better than 50% of the existing hires.

-This guide is to help you prepare for Amazon interviews.
-It focuses on how to prepare for behavioural questions designed to test fit with their leadership principles.
+This guide is to help you prepare for Amazon behavioral interviews.
+It focuses on how to prepare for behavioral questions designed to test fit with their leadership principles.
 It does not help with technical, data literacy or writing sample tests.

 How Amazon interviews

 Amazon Interview Process